What is soil conservation?

 1. Practice no-till on farms.

-The practice allows crops residue to remain on the soil rather than being ploughed under.
-When the surface is covered with organic matter, it stands a very low risk of being eroded by rain or the wind.
-By this way, the soil still holds nutrients for plants growth.
+The practice allows crop residue to remain on the soil rather than being ploughed under.
+When the surface is covered with organic matter, it stands a low risk of being eroded by rain or the wind.
+In this way, the soil still holds nutrients for plant growth.

 Not disturbing the soil also, improves activities of beneficial soil organisms.